Northgate, the city's original nexus of suburban one-stop shopping, will soon become the intersection of all things hockey in the Pacific Northwest.

-Tod Leiweke stepped to the mic and renewed NHL Seattle's three-pronged pledge: To build a championship team; to make Seattle its home; and to give back to the community.
+Tod Leiweke renewed NHL Seattle's three-pronged pledge: To build a championship team; to make Seattle its home; and to give back to the community.
 And Leiweke believes that Seattle Ice Centre can fuel the dreams of every local kid who aspires to skate and handle the stick at the highest level but also to throw a Triple Axel in figure skating or become a world-class curling skip.

 "We believe this facility will give us an extraordinary advantage," said Leiweke, CEO of NHL Seattle.
 "If we do this facility right, dreams will come true.
 The ultimate dream of building this facility is bringing the (Stanley) Cup back to Seattle."

-Mayor Jenny Durkan, a member of that delegation, and City Council Member Debora Juarez see the Northgate facility and associated property redevelopment as outstanding opportunities for Seattle's youth and the greater community.
+Mayor Jenny Durkan, and City Council Member Debora Juarez see the Northgate facility and associated property redevelopment as outstanding opportunities for Seattle's youth and the greater community.

-Juarez, who represents Northgate's surrounding 5th District, reminded the audience that the mall was one of America's first modern shopping centers.
+Juarez, who represents Northgate's surrounding 5th District, that the mall was one of America's first modern shopping centers.
 Seventy years later, the Seattle Ice Centre will be an anchor tenant in Simon Property Group's mixed-use redevelopment.

 "We were cutting edge then, and we're cutting edge now," said Juarez.

 "There's not another facility like this," stated Leiweke.
 "We think this facility is so significant that it will be internationally renowned for hosting tournaments."